GPII/gpii-payloads/LifecycleManager-KeyOut.md

-## Lifecycle Manager Payload Examples at User Key Out Process
+## Lifecycle Manager Payload Examples during User Key Out Process

-At user key out process, Lifecycle Manager coordinates [Settings Handler](https://wiki.gpii.net/w/Settings_Handler) and [Lifecycle Handlers](https://wiki.gpii.net/w/Lifecycle_Handler) to restore original solution states that are saved before user's settings are applied.
+During the user key out process, Lifecycle Manager coordinates [Settings Handler](https://wiki.gpii.net/w/Settings_Handler) and [Lifecycle Handlers](https://wiki.gpii.net/w/Lifecycle_Handler) to restore the original solution states that were saved before the user's settings are applied.

 See [the description of Lifecycle Manager at GPII wiki](https://wiki.gpii.net/w/Architecture_Overview#Lifecycle_Manager) for what the lifecycle manager is.